 Ancient Chinese philosopher Lao Tzu wrote, “Life is a series of natural and spontaneous changes.
 Don’t resist them.
 That only creates sorrow.”

 Wise words, but, unless your office is staffed entirely by Zen masters, you will encounter resistance—and maybe even sorrow—as you introduce new software and processes to your company.
-When people are asked to change, they can become defensive and protective of their time, especially at work where routines have been established — no matter how inefficient their process may be, it’s what they know how to do.
+When people are asked to change, they can become defensive and protective of their time, especially at work where routines have been established — no matter how inefficient the process may be, it’s what they know how to do.

 Take Ownership – Lead By Example

 According to Tiffany Chepul of Rhythm Systems, “The most successful process implementations have one person who clearly owns it as a priority.”
 Be that one person by being forthright and honest with your employees about why you thought the company needs new software tools and what you hope to accomplish.
-Clearly define the objectives of the need for change, highlighting where efficiencies can be gained.
+Clearly define the objectives of the need for change, highlighting where benefits can be gained.
 While you were researching and buying the software, you saw something in this particular one that you appreciate.
 Share that with your staff, enthusiastically!

 Explain Why